Three Trends Driving New Products in 2022

 - Crunchy or crisp textures can help keep food in the mouth for longer, extending the taste experience.

 - Umami flavors, which can increase saliva flow and boost the taste.

-Additionally, experts predict that the popularity of curbside pickup and home delivery will persist and remain a viable revenue stream for food service operators.
+Additionally, experts predict that the popularity of curbside pickup and home delivery will remain a viable revenue stream.

 Part of that success will hinge on the accelerated adoption of new technologies, such as AI and robotics, which can go beyond delivery and order fulfillment.
 Operators have begun rolling out robots to manage a variety of kitchen and service tasks.

 The experts at Spoonshot expect to see an increased push toward automation in the food service sector.

 “In the coming year, we will see a greater push for automation from the food sector, particularly in quick service outlets, where speed, quality, and consistency are important,” the report explains.
 “There is scope for automation across the board to cut down tedious and repetitive tasks, like food prep, so that restaurants can focus on more value-added services, like creating new dishes.
 It can also help with changing menus more often.”

 Sustainability continues to be a big draw – especially for younger consumers.
 The most obvious solution to this has been the advent of lab-grown products, whether it’s meat, milk, or even coffee.